constellation-app/constellation/CoreWordCloudView/release/modules/ext/docs/CoreWordCloudView/src/au/gov/asd/tac/constellation/views/wordcloud/word-cloud-view.md

 -   *Phrase Length* - The number of words in each "phrase" on the word cloud.
 For example, continuing with the "Geo.Country" example above, a phrase length of one will seperate each word in a country's name.
-"Hong Kong" would be seperated into two phrases, "Hong" and "Kong".
+"New Zealand" would be seperated into two phrases, "New" and "Zealand".
-Setting the phrase length to two would result in "Hong Kong" staying as one phrase, and filter out countries with only one word in their name.
+Setting the phrase length to two would result in "New Zealand" staying as one phrase, and filter out countries with only one word in their name.
 -   *Phrase Span* - The number of words a phrase can span.
 -   *Threshold* - The minimum number of graph elements the phrase must occur in